openharmony/docs/en/application-dev/reference/apis/js-apis-Bundle.md

 queryAbilityByWant(want: Want, bundleFlags: number, userId?: number): Promise<Array\<AbilityInfo>>

-Obtains the ability information based on a given want.
+Obtains the ability information based on given Want.
 This API uses a promise to return the result.

 No permission is required for obtaining the caller's own information.